 With devotion, attention, love, and care, the inner becomes outer.

-Life constantly speaks to us — messages repeat until we learn to listen.
+Life constantly speaks to us, and essential messages repeat until we learn to listen.

-Writing is never separate from living.
-It is not about escaping reality but merging with it.
+Writing is not about escaping reality but merging with it.
 Each word is intertwined into earthly encounters, relationships, and the vibrant experience of life itself.

 We are the creators and what is created.
 We are the sculpture and the sculptor.
 Our lives are ever-evolving works of art.

-And sometimes, just a question — written down — can be the opening to an brand new reality.
+And sometimes, just a simple question — written down, contemplated, experimented with — can be the opening to a brand new reality.

 Glad to actually meet you here